Hibiki1701QCA/1701QCA-Assessment3/journal/journal.md

 What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?

+*The Micro:bit Pins has given me information and better understanding of the pins and what their capabilities are.*

 What parts of your project do you feel are novel.
 This is IMPORTANT to help justify a key component of the assessment rubric.

+*I think it is unique in creating different settings for the dollroom.
+I have not seen or heard this kind of toy so I feel that this part of the project are novel.*

 What might be an interesting extension of this project?
 In what other contexts might this project be used? --->

+*I think it would be interesting if I could make multiple rooms so it can be a full doll house with many more features that would make it more entertaining.
+I also think it could have more settings.*